Skip to main content

 What We Love

-• Deepest pure ANC in the dorm-headphone category — when the roommate's death-metal phase hits in October, the hallway literally disappears per CNET measurement
+• TechGearLab measures 20-40 dB of blocking across the entire frequency spectrum — when the roommate's death-metal phase hits in October, the hallway literally disappears

 • 24-hour rated battery clears 4 days of 6-hour study sessions before charging — so a forgotten-charger night doesn't end the week early

-• Bose Immersive Audio spatial mode makes lectures and music feel like they're happening in the room — the standout feature The Strategist flags for media-heavy majors
+• Bose Immersive Audio spatial mode makes lectures and music feel like they're happening in the room — a standout feature for media-heavy majors

-• Premium ear-pad cushioning lands the most comfortable 4-hour-session fit in the category — Reviewed.com confirms the long-session comfort win
+• Premium ear-pad cushioning lands the most comfortable 4-hour-session fit in the category — TechGearLab confirms the long-session comfort win, rating comfort 9.5/10, the most comfortable in its group

 • Bose's institutional brand reputation passes the parent-trust test — facilities managers and Costco buyers alike know the name